About My Medicare Matters

 - Education and unique decision-support tools provided by NCOA to help people make good decisions and save money

-NCOA (through its wholly owned subsidiary NCOA Services, LLC) selected Aon Retiree Health Exchange as a trusted partner because of its strong track record of serving people with Medicare, its ability to meet all of NCOA’s Standards of Excellence established for a Medicare marketplace, and its transparency, allowing NCOA Services the visibility to monitor adherence to those rigorous standards.
-Together, MyMedicareMatters.org and Aon Retiree Health Exchange are another way for NCOA to help people save money and get more out of their healthcare coverage.
+NCOA (through its wholly owned subsidiary NCOA Services, LLC) selected Aon Retiree Health Exchange and Via Benefits as trusted partners because of their strong track record of serving people with Medicare, their ability to meet all of NCOA’s Standards of Excellence established for a Medicare marketplace, and their transparency, allowing NCOA Services the visibility to monitor adherence to those rigorous standards.
+Together, MyMedicareMatters.org and their partners, Aon Retiree Health Exchange and Via Benefits are another way for NCOA to help people save money and get more out of their healthcare coverage.

 About the National Council on Aging

-The National Council on Aging is a respected national leader and trusted partner to help people aged 60+ meet the challenges of aging.
+The National Council on Aging is a respected national leader and trusted partner in helping people aged 60+ meet the challenges of aging.

 NCOA’s mission is to improve the lives of millions of older adults, especially those who are struggling.
 Through innovative community programs and services, online help, and advocacy, NCOA is partnering with nonprofit organizations, government, and business to improve the health and economic security of 10 million older adults by 2020.
 Learn more at ncoa.org and @NCOAging.